Extracting transport coefficients from local ground-state currents: Results

-We consider non-interacting fermions in the Hofstadter model, defined on a square lattice, with flux $\alpha$ per plaquette.
+\textbf{Extracting the $c_m$ coefficients in the Harper-Hofstadter model.} We consider the Harper-Hofstadter model, defined on a square lattice, with flux $\alpha$ per plaquette.
 In the Landau gauge, the Hamiltonian reads

-where $\vec{r}=(x,y)$ denote the lattice sites and $J$ is the hopping amplitude.
+where $\vec{r}=(x,y)$ denote the lattice sites, $J$ is the hopping amplitude, and $\hat{c}^{(\dagger)}_{x,y}$ are annihilation (creation) operators for fermions or bosons, depending on the context below.
 This well-known model exhibits topological bands~\cite{Thouless1982}, with Chern number ${\sf Ch}=1$ in the lowest band for $\alpha\!=\!1/q$, with $q$ an integer.
 The continuum limit of the model is reached upon setting $\alpha \rightarrow 0$, where the Hofstadter bands reduce to (flat) Landau levels.